 - Processing release applications and posting new music on the Creative Commons music portal I’ve been operating for more than a decade now.
 This can consume 40+ hours of my week if I let it get out of hand.
 Most of what I earn is derived from this project; have a glance at this Patreon page for more information.
 I’ll be more enthusiastic about sharing this project once the redesign is complete—the current site predates the advent of smartphones and it’s downright embarrassing!

 - Exploring the many ruins and historic buildings of Taiwan.
-I am working on a number of specific themes related to this interest in forgotten and overlooked places, almost too many to mention here.
-One of the most enduring is an inventory of old school movie theaters, of which I’ve visited more than 50 by now.
+I am working on a number of specific themes related to this interest in forgotten and overlooked and neglected places, almost too many to mention here.
+One of the most enduring is an inventory of old school movie theaters, of which I’ve located hundreds and personally visited more than 50.

 - Maintaining this public map of working cafes.